-Yes! eero has been tested for compatibility with most major ISPs in the US.
+eero has been tested for compatibility with most major Internet Service Providers (ISPs) in the United States and Canada.

-Since we live in a world with a great deal of variety, some ISPs require particular configurations.
-Please see specifics below:
+Since we live in a world with a great deal of variety, some ISPs also may require particular configurations.
+Here are a few specifics for some common providers::

 Verizon FiOS: eeros work well with Verizon FiOS Internet-only service.
 If you want to control your FiOS TV from within your eero network, there are some additional configuration steps you'll have to take.
 You can review those steps here.